mdespland/context.Orion-LD/doc/manuals-ld/installation-guide.md

 sudo chown $USER:$GROUP /etc/default/orionld
 ```

 &nbsp;2.
 Run `sudo make install` and let the files be owned by root.

 Personally I prefer option 1.
-I really dislike to use sudo.
+I really dislike to use `sudo`.

 You now have *orionld*, the NGSI-LD Context Broker compiled, installed and ready to work!